stackbit-projects/my-blog-85ada/content/pages/posts/time-series-analysis-in-elixir-and-rust.md

 thumb_img_alt: lorem-ipsum
 excerpt: >-
-  If we want to analyze securities data for either systematic trading or investing, we first need to construct a queue data structure.
+  If we want to analyze securities data for either systematic trading or investing, we first need to a queue data structure which can efficiently enqueue and dequeue entries of our time series.
 hide_header: false
 seo:
   title: ''